 Let me tell you some examples if you have some calls or emails to answer, if you have scheduled meetings to attend, or if you have popular activities to finish.

 There are actually two types of situations that you can call urgent.

 First, for some situations urgent is usually created when you prolong something that you can do in your free time.
 For example, when there are some paper works that your boss tells you to do or your payment for your apartment deadline but you procrastinated it until its due date then it now becomes urgent.

 Second, it is the urgency where they are extremely out of your control, something that comes without your idea and permission, and they are usually emergencies, crises, or last-minute heavy preparations.

 Do you now have an idea of what urgent is?
 Now let’s dive into Important.

 What is important

 Then there are the important tasks.
 These are the type of tasks that requires no deadline or perhaps still a long time before it reaches its due date.
 Important tasks are usually the one that has a big impact on someone’s life.
-It’s something that needs extra effort to achieve and they are long term.
+It’s something that needs extra effort to achieve and they are long-term.

 I will lend you an example, there are times when people have to plan and save for their business or their child’s education for the future.
 It’s a long-term goal and it’s something that can have a big impact on someone’s life but since it’s not happening just yet they usually pin it for later until the day comes and they have completely forgotten doing it.
-The same idea applies with getting in shape, it’s important and long term however it is not urgent.
+The same idea applies to getting in shape, it’s important and long-term however it is not urgent.